Error Detecting Codes in Functional Safety — IEC 61508

 • Encoded data with redundancy bits

-• Detection status (valid / corrupted)
+• Detection status (valid or corrupted)

 Procedure